skip to Main Content

 tout de lumière éclatant, avec des ailes noires,

-et tu es juste trop fatiguée pour l’ouvrir. from Poussière
+et tu es juste trop fatiguée pour l’ouvrir. de Poussière

 Interview with Dorianne Laux in Plume